 git push origin --delete <old_name>

 That’s it.
-At this point you have successfully renamed your local and remote Git branch.
+You have successfully renamed the local and remote Git branch.

-Renaming a local Git Branch is just a matter of one command.
-However you can’t directly rename a remote branch, you need to delete it and then re-push the renamed local branch and delete the branch with the old name.
+Renaming a local Git Branch is a matter of running a single command.
+However, you can’t directly rename a remote branch; you need to push the renamed local branch and delete the branch with the old name.